QED – Quantum Electrodynamics

 Canonical Approach > s.a. fock space; geometric quantization; Wavelets.

-* Approaches: Can be done in a fixed gauge, or à la Dirac.
+* Approaches: It can be carried out in a fixed gauge, or à la Dirac.

 @ Flux uncertainty relations: Ashtekar & Corichi PRD(97)ht; Freed et al CMP(07)ht/06, AP(07)ht/06.